 The menu includes pastourma and soutzouk but does not stop there.
 The pureed chickpea salad – it’s definitely not hummus – is creamy and sharp.
 The bulgur salad is refreshing and counterbalances the richness of the cured meat dishes perfectly.

 Not to be missed are the pastourma pies – ‘pastormadopitákia – and the little pans of something resembling huevos rancheros – here the eggs are baked in a tomato and soutzouk stew.
 The house wine is excellent but on a cold winter’s day, the perfect beverage is a glass or two of the beautifully smooth but strong house tsipouro.
-The kindly lady of the house always serves a complimentary plate of yoghourt and carrot spoon-sweet for pudding.
+The kindly lady of the house always serves a complimentary plate of yogurt and carrot spoon-sweet for pudding.

-‘Ta Karamanlidika Tou Fani’ is a real gem, serving serving some of the best quality and most traditional of Greek produce in a completely unpretentious way.
+‘Ta Karamanlidika Tou Fani’ is a real gem, serving some of the best quality and most traditional of Greek produce in a completely unpretentious way.

 And with that, I say a fond farewell to Athens, for the time being.
 I will, of course, be back.